-Prior to the offering, there has been no market for our ordinary shares or ADSs and we cannot assure you that a significant public market in the United States for the ordinary shares or ADSs will be established or sustained after the offering.
-Future sales of substantial amounts of our ordinary shares or ADSs in the public market, or the perception that such sales may occur, could adversely affect prevailing market prices of our ordinary shares or ADSs.
+Prior to the offering, there has been no market for our ordinary shares or the ADSs and we cannot assure you that a significant public market in the United States for the ordinary shares or ADSs will be established or sustained after the offering.
+Future sales of substantial amounts of ordinary shares or the ADSs in the public market, or the perception that such sales may occur, could adversely affect prevailing market prices of our ordinary shares or the ADSs.

-Based on 449,963 ordinary shares that were outstanding on November , 2020, upon the closing of this ordinary shares, and ADSs representing ordinary shares, will be outstanding, assuming no exercise of the underwriters' option to purchase additional ADSs.
-The ADSs sold in the offering will be freely tradable without restriction or further registration under the Securities Act of 1933, as amended, or the Securities Act, except for any ADSs purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act, or Rule 144, whose sales would be subject to the Rule 144 resale restrictions described below.
-The remaining ordinary shares will be held by our existing shareholders and will be deemed to be "restricted securities" under Rule 144, and we expect that substantially all of these restricted securities will be subject to the 180-day lock-up period under the lock-up agreements as described below.
+Based on 16,198,668 ordinary shares outstanding as of January 4, 2021, after giving effect to the issuance and sale of 269,136 of our ordinary shares on October 15, 2020, the 2-for-1 split of our ordinary shares on January 4, 2021, and the 17-for-1 bonus shares issuance on January 4, 2021, upon the closing of this offering and assuming (1) no exercise of the underwriters' option to subscribe for additional ordinary shares, and (2) no exercise of any of our other outstanding warrants, we will have outstanding an aggregate of 19,198,688 ordinary shares.
+Of these shares, all of the 3,000,000 ordinary shares to be sold in this offering, and any shares sold upon exercise of the underwriters' option to subscribe for additional ordinary shares, will be freely tradable in the public market without restriction or further registration under the Securities Act, unless the shares are held by any of our "affiliates" as such term is defined in Rule 144 of the Securities Act (subject to the terms of any lock-up agreements referred to below, if applicable), whose shares will be subject to the Rule 144 resale restrictions described below.
+All remaining ordinary shares held by our existing shareholders will be deemed to be "restricted securities" under Rule 144, and we expect that substantially all of these restricted securities will be subject to the 180-day lock-up period under the lock-up agreements as described below.
 These restricted securities may only be sold in the public market upon release or waiver of any applicable lock-up agreements and only if registered or pursuant to an exemption from registration, such as Rule 144 or Rule 701 under the Securities Act, or Rule 701.